NicEastvillage/RLBotJavaHivemindTemplate/README.md

-# RLBotJavaExample
+# RLBotJavaHivemindTemplate
-An example bot implemented in Java
+An example hivemind bot implemented in Java

 ## Video Guide